 Failure to secure new term charters could adversely affect our future liquidity, results of operations and cash flows, including cash available for distribution to unitholders, as well as our ability to meet certain of our debt obligations and covenants.
-On February 6, 2020, in light of reduced expectations for Steam vessel utilization and earnings due to these risks, we announced that GasLog Partners will focus its capital allocation on debt repayment, prioritizing balance sheet strength for 2020.
-As such, the Partnership expects to reduce its quarterly common unit distribution to \$0.125 per unit for the first quarter of 2020, from \$0.561 per unit for the fourth quarter of 2019.

-A sustained decline in charter rates and employment opportunities could adversely affect the market value of our vessels, on which certain of the ratios and financial covenants with which we are required to comply are based, and caused the Partnership to recognize a non-cash impairment loss of \$138.8 million as of December 31, 2019 for its five Steam vessels built in 2006 and 2007.
+On February 6, 2020, in light of reduced expectations for Steam vessel utilization and earnings due to these risks, we announced that GasLog Partners will focus its capital allocation on debt repayment and prioritizing balance sheet strength.
+The Partnership reduced its quarterly common unit distribution to \$0.125 per unit for the first quarter of 2020, from \$0.561 per unit for the fourth quarter of 2019 and then further decreased its quarterly common unit distribution to \$0.01 per unit for the third quarter of 2020 onwards.
+A sustained decline in charter rates and employment opportunities could adversely affect the market value of our vessels, on which certain of the ratios and financial covenants with which we are required to comply are based, and caused the Partnership to recognize a non-cash impairment loss of \$23.9 million during the year ended December 31, 2020 for four of its five Steam vessels built in 2006 and 2007.
 A significant decline in the market value of our vessels could impact our compliance with the covenants in our loan agreements and, if the values are lower at a time when we are attempting to dispose of vessels, could cause us to incur a loss.